 Basement Build-Outs in the Twin Cities

-Minnesota houses come with basements almost by default — frost-depth foundations make the space nearly free to create (see Basements 101) — and finishing that space is the metro's best-value square footage.
+Minnesota houses come with basements almost by default; frost-depth foundations make the space nearly free to create (see Basements 101).
+Finishing that space is the metro's best-value square footage.
 Family rooms, guest suites, home theaters, gyms, bars: a finished lower level routinely adds livable area at half the per-foot cost of building an addition.

 What a Build-Out Involves